kuvia/drive_rss/README.md

     python generate_feed.py --folder SOME_LONG_ID

 The script will create a XML file named after your folder for easier typing into the Podcast player of your choice.

+## Disclaimer

+This script makes do without using any Google APIs or SDKs because setting it up properly is a pain (you need approved OAuth client credentials even though you're only accessing publicly shared folders).
+The simplicity means you can use this out of the box but the HTML structure of a GDrive folder page might change completely overnight and break everything.
+Feel free to report issues or suggest how to do this in a better way!